 C – Create a distraction.
 Interrupt the conversation or setting with a simple question such as “Hey, can you tell me where is the bathroom?”
 Or walk up and physically position yourself next to the potential victim and start talking -- “How are you guys doing tonight?”
 Other times, you can create a distraction by calling other people into a room.
-For example, “Come get some more food, folks.”
+For example, “Come get some more food, friends!”

 A – Ask the potential victim directly if help is needed.
 You can do this by asking the potential victim, “Do you need help?” or “Do you want me to give you a ride home now?”
 Make it clear to the aggressor through your body language that you’re not planning on going anywhere and that he/she will have to deal with you as well as the potential victim if the situation continues.